ashwin027/Registry/Readme.md

 `dotnet tool install --global dotnet-ef`

-Navigate to the `ProductCatalog.Repositories` folder through powershell/command prompt and run the following commands to create the product catalog database and data,
+Navigate to the root folder through powershell and execute the `SetupDb.ps1` powershell script which sets up all the DBs and sample data.

-`dotnet ef database update  --startup-project "..\ProductCatalog.Api"`

-Navigate to the `Reviews.Repository` folder and run the following commands to create the reviews database and data,

-`dotnet ef database update  --startup-project "..\Reviews.Api"`

-Navigate to the `Registry.Repository` folder and run the following commands to create the registry database,

-`dotnet ef database update  --startup-project "..\Registry.UI"`

 #### Running the application
 After the DBs and the seed data is created, build and run the projects `ProductCatalog.Grpc`, `Reviews.Grpc` and `Registry.UI`.